 There’s a lot to chew on here, and if Burden is ultimately buried by its muddled central character, it’s as much a testament to the filmmaker’s refusal to sugarcoat this story as it is a criticism of the final product.

-Burden premiered at the 2018 Sundance Film Festival.
+Burden premiered at the 2018 Sundance Film Festival and opens on February 28, 2020.